GrzegorzKozub/toys/README.md

 ## Keyboards

-[VIA](https://www.usevia.app/) was used to program the keyboards.
-[File System Access API](brave://flags/#file-system-access-api) was temporarily enabled to fix saving the settings to JSON files.
+[VIA](https://www.usevia.app/) is used to program the keyboards.
+[File System Access API](brave://flags/#file-system-access-api) is temporarily enabled to fix saving the settings to JSON files.
+On Linux, non-root user access to HID devices is granted with `sudo chmod 666 /dev/hidraw*` for the current session.

 _WOBKEY Crush 80 Reboot Pro_ manufacturer provided definitions are in `crush80-definition.json` and current settings in `crush80-layout.json`, `crush80-0.png` and `crush80-1.png`.